-Pilot injection is an ingenious noise suppression cycle for modern direct injection diesels.
-Modern diesels with pilot injection run almost as quietly as comparable gasoline engines.
+Pilot injection is an ingenious noise suppression cycle for modern direct injection diesel.
+Modern diesel with pilot injection run almost as quietly as comparable gasoline engines.

 The last common objection to diesel engines, other than the initial cost, is the availability of diesel fuel.
 Happily, more and more gas stations have added one or more diesel fuel pumps, so filling up no longer requires a mandatory trip to a truck stop.
 Diesel fuel prices are typically close to that of regular grade gasoline, but that depends on availability, where you live, and local taxes.

-Yet another advantage of owning a diesel engine is you can make your own fuel using used vegetable oil for example.
+Another advantage of owning a diesel engine is you can make your fuel using used vegetable oil for example.
 You can not do this with a gasoline engine.
-Diesel fuel has a much higher flashpoint then gasoline so it is not as dangerous to store.
+Diesel fuel has a much higher flashpoint than gasoline, so it is not as dangerous to store.
 It also lasts twice as long as gasoline.

 So what are the advantages to selecting a gasoline engine?
 Aside from slightly lower initial cost, there’s little to recommend gasoline engines today.
 It’s a new world, and diesel is no longer the fuel of the future — it’s the fuel (and the engine) for today.